redhat-performance/jetlag/docs/bastion-deploy-bm.md

 - control_plane_install_disk
 - worker_install_disk

 These variables ensure disk references are made using by-path notation instead of symbolic links.
-This approach is recommended due to potential reliability issues with symbolic links, stemming from race conditions introduced in newer kernels.
+This approach is recommended due to potential reliability issues with symbolic links.
 The values mentioned [Review vars all.yml](#review-vars-allyml) are pertaining the Scale lab R650 instances, for other instance values and how to find the instance values please refer to [tips and vars](tips-and-vars.md#extra-vars-for-by-path-disk-reference)

 ### Disconnected and ipv6 vars